 Complaints about aspects of club activity:

 - The Club Manager will discuss the matter informally with the parent or carer concerned and aim to reach a satisfactory resolution.

-- If appropriate, we will encourage the parent to discuss the matter with staff concerned.
+- If appropriate, we will encourage the parent to discuss the matter with colleagues concerned.

 If it is impossible to reach a satisfactory resolution to the complaint through informal discussion, the parent or carer should put their complaint in writing to Energy Kidz Head Office to via [email protected].
 Head office will then: